souviksaha97/EmmaAsisstant/README.md

 * Added config.py to hide API keys
 * Integrated OLED to display current song name, artist and percentage complete

+## 20/04/2020
+* Pulled weather image and displayed on OLED

+## 22/04/2020
+* Added progress bar to the music player screen

 ---

 ## List of changes to do